kapilraghuwanshi/kapilraghuwanshi/README.md

 ![image](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)
 ![image](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=TensorFlow&logoColor=white)

-Proficient in developing rich UI, high volume, and low latency cross-platform Web and Mobile applications using React.js, Angular 10, Ionic 4 and IO & Network-intensive Node.js backend services and APIs with other Javascript related technologies.
-I'm currently programming in & as a MEAN & MERN Stack developer with the latest Angular, React, Node, Express and MongoDB and studying and exploring Machine Learning along with Deep Learning in my spare time.
+Proficient in developing rich UI, high volume, and low latency Web solutions using React.js, and cross-platform Mobile applications(Android, iOS, PWA) using React-Native or Ionic Framework, Server Side Rendering using Nuxt.js.
+On the other hand, good at creating I/O & Network-intensive Node.js backend micro-services and APIs with other Javascript-related frameworks like Express, TS.ED etc. Also, Exploring and studying Machine Learning along with Deep Learning in my spare time.
+Right now I have a curiosity about Quantum Computing.

 Check out my repositories here.

 I'm an enthusiastic Tech Writer and Public Speaker.
 I have received Communicator and Advanced Leadership Bronze certification by Toastmaster International.
 I write consistently on Medium under top publications like The StartUp, Better Programming, Towards Data Science and other famous tech blogging websites like FreeCodeCamp, DEV.to and HackerNoon etc. So far I have more than 25𝒌 𝒓𝒆𝒂𝒅𝒔/𝒗𝒊𝒆𝒘𝒔 on my articles.
 I Love to share my knowledge through various webinars and tutorials.
 I spoke at various platforms regarding technology.
 I am always open for all Tech Talks, Tech Meet hosting, and other public speaking platforms too.